mar10/yabs/docs/sphinx/index.rst

    development
    changes

-*Yabs* is a commandline tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.
+*Yabs* is a command line tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.

 .. image:: ../teaser.png